Duration & Fees

 £180 deposit at time of booking – balance payment of project fee due 12 weeks before departure

-- Transfers to and from Phnom Penh Hotel meeing point - details will be provided in pre-departure pack
+- Transfer on your start date from the pick up place in Phnom Penh - details will be provided in pre-departure pack

 - Orientation and support from the project staff